Sugarite Canyon State Park: Activities

 Visitor Center and ruins of Sugarite.
 A visitor center is near the park entrance station and an interpretive trail follows and crosses Sugarite Creek through the ruins of the once thriving town and coal mine.
 An admission fee is charged to enter the park.

 Fishing and boating.
 Lake Maloya and Lake Alice are used for trout fishing.
 Sailboats and boats powered with electric motors are permitted on Lake Maloya.
 A boat dock serves launching.

 Camping and picnicking.
 Eleven sites in Lake Alice Campground have electric hookups.
 41 developed sites in Lake Alice and Soda Pocket Campground offer tent camping.
 Picnicking is permitted at both campgrounds.
 Group shelters are located in Gambel Oak Group Area.

 Hiking and horseback riding.
 There are 13 mi of hiking trails in the park.
 Several trails beginning at the visitor center lead to ruins of the coal camp and follow the stream in the valley.
 The longest trail (6 miles) is Ponderosa Ridge/Opportunity Trail which begins at Lake Maloya spillway, follows a small stream, then climbs through an evergreen forest, then descends again to its starting point.
 Little Horse Mesa Trail, a 2 mi round trip, climbs steeply to the highest point in the park on Little Horse Mesa.
 The Mesa top is flat and nearly treeless.
 Horse corrals are located near Soda Pocket Campground.

 Cross country skiing.
 Skiing is possible all winter although some roads and facilities are closed.

-Rock climbing.
-Rock climbing is permitted in the park although bolting is not.

 Wildlife areas.
 Adjoining Sugarite Canyon State Park on the north in Colorado are two State Wildlife Areas (SWA): Lake Dorothey (5,152 acres) and James M. John (8,339 acres).
 The public road leads north from Lake Maloya and terminates shortly in a small parking lot.
 A campsite, picnic area, and restrooms are located here.
 A .5 mi trail leads to 10 acre Lake Dorothey, which offers trout fishing and is situated in a meadow at an elevation of 7600 ft.
 Beyond, an unmarked trail leads 4 mi to the summit of Fisher's Peak Mesa in James M. John SWA.
 Elevations in Lake Dorothey SWA range from 7511 ft to 9079 ft and in James M. John SWA from 7468 ft to 9653 ft.
 Access to both areas is by foot or horseback only.

 The wildlife areas offer hunting for elk, deer, bear, mountain lion, turkey, and small game.
 James M. John SWA is closed from December 1 to April 1 every year.
 An annual butterfly festival counts and identifies butterflies in the meadows near Lake Dorothey.
 The 2006 one-day count was 637 butterflies of 38 species.